Chile votes on proposed constitution with big changes

 After months of work, delegates came up with a 178-page document with 388 articles that, among other things, puts a focus on social issues and gender parity, enshrines rights for the country’s Indigenous population and puts the environment and climate change center stage in a country that is the world’s top copper producer.
 It also introduces rights to free education, health care and housing.

-The new constituion would characterize Chile as a plurinational state, establish autonomous Indigenous territories and recognize a parallel justice system in those areas, although lamakers would decide how far-reaching that would be.
+The new constitution would characterize Chile as a plurinational state, establish autonomous Indigenous territories and recognize a parallel justice system in those areas, although lawmakers would decide how far-reaching that would be.

 In contrast, the current constitution is a market-friendly document that favors the private sector over the state in aspects like education, pensions and health care.
 It also makes no reference to the country’s Indigenous population, which makes up almost 13% of the country’s 19 million people.